 There are many ways to be a member of Friends of the Earth!
 We value all forms of labour and work, so no matter what you want to do: research policy, write poetry, paint banners, fundraise, strategise, plan actions, cook food... we welcome you to come in and find out about how you can be part of the Friends of the Earth community.

 Our community of activists works together in small working groups and collectives.
 Each with a minimum of five members, we aim to harness collective intelligence - the idea that intelligence doesn’t just happen in individual brains, it also arises from groups of people - to imagine outcomes with greater creativity than any individual could achieve by themselves.

 These organising groups are usually focussed on a specific area or issue within an established network of trust and are responsible for the formation of their goals, their strategy, what tactics they will use, and are responsible for the maintenance of their own budget, and raising their own funds.

 Any group of five or more members can apply to form a working group or campaign collective of Friends of the Earth Melbourne.

 Campaign Collectives actively campaign on particular issues of concern.
 The collective structure is based on mutually defined aims that serve to support the execution of longer running projects, until such time as the campaign is completed.
 New collectives can be born out of a working group, or by making an application to the Strategy collective.

 The collective structure is designed to create an environment where all members are free to speak and act and have equal access to information and decision making.
-All participants are encouraged to air their views, to be part of group decisions, to bring new ideas to the collective and to learn from others
+All participants are encouraged to air their views, to be part of group decisions, to bring new ideas and to learn from others.

 Food Co-op and Cafe